fertrig/trigoso.xyz/content/posts/2023/monarch-journey.md

 ### Automation
 Monarch needs to be built on macOS, Windows and Linux and also against many Flutter versions.
+I wrote the automation to manage the Monarch builds.
-The automation that manage those builds is powerful: it automatically runs a new build when a new Flutter version comes out, it runs builds on multiple platforms at the same time, it builds and deploys Monarch binaries, it manages releases, etc.
+The automation is powerful: it automatically runs a new build when a new Flutter version comes out, it runs builds on multiple platforms at the same time, it builds and deploys Monarch binaries, it manages releases, etc.